-VI.1.2.(a) Be responsible for the encouragement of interdepartmental community through the coordination of all aspects of the GRO's social programming.
-This includes, but is not restricted to, an Orientation BBQ, Coffee Hours, and Happy Hours.
+- V.1.2.(a) Be responsible for the encouragement of the interdepartmental community through the coordination of all aspects of the GRO's social programming.
+This includes, but is not restricted to, an Orientation BBQ, Coffee Hours, and Happy Hours. - V.1.2.(b) Be responsible for and properly manage the GROs budget for these social events.

-- VI.1.2.(b) Be responsible for and properly manage the GROs budget for these social events. - VI.1.2.(c) Be paid for no more than 250 hours per academic year per Social Chair.
+V.1.2.(c) Receive a fellowship for up to and no more than \$2800.00 per term (summer-fall, spring) per Social Chair.

-Section VI.1.3.
+Section V.1.3.
 The Advocacy Chairs (2)